SonnyBonds/wilco/README.md

 Options considered for a project when emitting are determined by their _Selector_, a group of criteria used to filter options.
 These are currently:
 * *Transitivity* - An option can be declared to be applied only for the project itself, or _transitively to dependent projects_.
 This makes it easy to make sure a project linking to a library automatically gets the correct include path and defines for the library, or to set up common configuration flags, etc.
 * *Project type* - The type of the emitted project.
+* *Operating System* - The target operating system of the build.
 * *Configuration* - A named configuration, e.g. "debug" or "release".

-It is easy to add custom options to projects, but they have very little inherent meaning apart from letting an *Emitter* to do something useful with them.
+It is easy to add custom options to projects, but they have very little inherent meaning apart from letting an *Emitter* do something useful with them.
 It can however sometimes be useful as metadata resolved by the selector system for custom processing in the project generation itself, or possibly by custom emitters.

 ## Emitters
 An *Emitter* takes the project structure constructed by the generator and emits the build files needed to actually build the projects.
-Currently only a Ninja emitter exists, but an example of another emitter in mind would be a Visual Studio project emitter.
+Examples of existing emitters are:
+* *Direct* builder, which builds the project without further ado.
+* *Ninja* emitter, which emits Ninja files to use for building.
+* *CompileCommands* emitter, which emits a compile_commands.json file that can be used as metadata by applications like VS Code.
 # Getting started

 A very simple generator file could look something like this: